A&O Shearman solicitor apprentice recruitment

 On the firm’s social scene, apprentices assure us that there’s no uni FOMO here.
 As well as being invited to all of the trainee socials, recruits can expect to hop on the firm-wide socials, team socials, and various networking events.
 “I feel like there’s too much to choose from!” one apprentice tells us.
 “There’s definitely a social life as an apprentice — it’s just different.”
 Indeed, one rookie emphasises, “there’s no point in denying that you will not get the typical freshers uni experience as an apprentice”.

 What advice would A&O Shearman apprentices give to hopefuls?
-“Don’t sweat it — A-levels are your priority,” one recruit says.
+“Don’t sweat it — A-levels are your priority,” one apprentice says.
 “But, when you apply to a firm,” he continues, “don’t just apply for its name or its brand.
 Think of a reason why you genuinely like the firm.”
 Another good interview tip, he says, is to “think of something you have that nobody else has because that creates an interview (and an interviewee) which is memorable”.

 This is A&O Shearman’s Solicitor Apprenticeship profile.
 Read A&O Shearman’s full Legal Cheek profile here.